|John W. Fisher III|

 |Genevieve E. Flaspohler|

 I am a PhD student in the SLI group and the MIT/Woods Hole Oceanographic Institution (WHOI) joint program.
 My research interests are in machine learning, Bayesian statistics, and planning algorithms/decision-theory, with applications to mobile robot exploration, scientific experimental design, and environmental monitoring.
 I completed my S.M. in Electrical Engineering and Computer Science at MIT on statistical models and planning algorithms for scientific applications of mobile robots, advised by Dr. Yogesh Girdhar and Prof. Nicholas Roy.

 |David S. Hayden|

 I am a PhD student at MIT in the Sensing, Learning and Inference (SLI) group under the supervision of John Fisher.
 My interests are in modelling and predicting interactions among time-series (such as social interactions in videos) via machine learning and computer vision approaches.
 Applications of special interest include video understanding, human/animal behavioral modeling, wearable computing, assistive technology, social media and finance.

 I am a PhD Student in the SLI group and the MIT Energy Initiative's Universal Energy Access Lab.
 I'm interested in probabilistic models for spatial processes and energy systems analysis.

 |Vadim S. Smolyakov|

 My research interests are in the area of statistical inference and machine learning in application to computer vision.
 Before coming to MIT, I completed my undergraduate degree in Engineering Science at the University of Toronto.

-I am a PhD candidate in John Fisher's group.
-I received my M.Eng in 2007 from MIT, worked in industry for a few years, and came back for more!
+I am a PhD candidate in John Fisher's group interested in information theoretic planning.
+I received my M.Eng from MIT, worked in industry for a few years, and came back for more!